2026 SUMMER STEAM CAMPS

 What Makes a Successful Camp Experience

-Critical to a successful camp experience is that your child knows the content of the camp and the camp name in which he/she is enrolled.
+Critical to a successful camp experience is that your child knows the content of the camp and the name of the camp in which they are enrolled.
 Be sure that both you and your child have read the camp description and that it is a good fit.
 Encouraging your child to try something new is always a positive effort, but ensure your child knows what they are trying!

 Have a conversation with your child about: